Dignified or Disneyfied?

 Trivia note: the loincloth is blue on the first cover but red on the other covers, and also red in the interior art.
 This version of Mowgli doesn’t seem to have learned about camouflage either!

-If you’re interested in getting hold of a copy, these comics crop up fairly regularly on eBay, though usually costing slightly more than the original dime cover price.
+If you’re interested, you can now read the comics in their entirety at the Wild at Heart site, starting here.
+If you’re more interested in obtaining a dead tree copy, they crop up fairly regularly on eBay, though usually costing slightly more than the original dime cover price.
 Try searching for the keywords "Mowgli" and "Dell Comics".
 Good hunting!

 One Final Thought...